site2site/site2site.github.io/lectures/week1/attitude.md

 *	![Architecture Firm](http://upload.wikimedia.org/wikipedia/commons/b/b2/Architects-office.jpg)

-### This produces an equivocal, reflexive situation and a fracturing of boundary problems.
+### Designing the furniture of the architecture office produces a reflexive situation and a series of boundary problems, problematizing the fundamentals architecture practice.

 *	![Velazquez Las Meninas](http://4.bp.blogspot.com/-sOX5BZPGKA4/T5RFd19OfYI/AAAAAAAANeg/TuwYxJu9iy8/s1600/velazquez_lasmeninas_large.jpg)

 ### Representation, documentation, fabrication, materials, workflow, protocols, systems, product design, interaction design, convention design... you will chose which domain or domains you want to contribute to, and your mode of contribution.

+##